vananhmai-DA/Financial-performance-dashboard-PowerBI/README.md

 ![Business Line Performance](images/Business%20lines.png)

 **Key insight:**
+The profit bridge shows that the company generated 17.56M in revenue and kept 4.31M as net profit after COGS, OPEX, interest, and tax.
+This confirms that the company was profitable overall, but the next question is which business lines actually contributed to or weakened this profit.

+The business line comparison shows that Sports equipment generated the highest revenue at 8.9M, but also had high expenses of 6.6M, leaving 2.3M in net profit.
+Sportswear generated lower revenue at 6.8M, but with lower expenses of 4.1M, it delivered the highest net profit at 2.7M.
+In contrast, Nutrition and Food Supplements generated only 1.8M in revenue but incurred 2.6M in expenses, resulting in a loss of -0.7M.

+The margin chart confirms this difference in profitability.
+Sportswear had the strongest profit margin at 40.2%, while Sports equipment had a lower but still positive margin of 25.71%.
+Nutrition and Food Supplements had a negative margin of -38.67%, showing that this business line did not convert revenue into profit.

-The business line analysis identifies Nutrition and Food Supplements as the main loss-making segment.
-It generated only 1.8M in revenue but incurred 2.6M in expenses, resulting in -0.7M net profit and a negative margin of -38.7%.
-Compared with Sports equipment and Sportswear, this segment has both the lowest revenue and the weakest cost efficiency.
-This suggests that the loss is caused by both weak revenue contribution and expenses that are too high relative to the revenue generated.
+The monthly revenue trend also shows that Nutrition and Food Supplements remained the smallest revenue contributor throughout the year.
+Therefore, its loss appears to come from both weak revenue scale and expenses that were too high compared with the revenue generated.

+Based on the decision matrix, Sportswear should be prioritized because it has the strongest profitability, Sports equipment should be maintained and optimized because it drives the largest revenue, and Nutrition and Food Supplements should be reviewed before further investment.

 ---